SpaceJello/alexa-glow/README.md

  "five" - 30 minute glow
  "six" - hour glow

- ##### Example:
+ Example:
  "Alexa ask glow four" - LEDs will glow for 10 min

  see SampleUtterances.json for more ways to trigger each of the times

-##### Set Up:
+#### Set Up:
-If you need help making this skill work on your alexa check out this guide: https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/content/fact-skill2-1
+If you need help making this skill work on your alexa check out this [guide](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/content/fact-skill2-1) from Amazon.

 Copy and paste the alexa-glow intent schema, and sample utterances into the appripriate fields in interaction model step